 - Severe sore throat that gets worse quickly

 - Pain when opening the mouth

-- Difficulty swallowing
+- Difficulty to swallow

 - Swelling in the face and neck, or inside the mouth or throat